The silent ways a woman’s sense of self-worth can unravel beneath the surface

 It usually fades when we give external forces — like romantic partners, friends, or even social media — the power to validate (or invalidate) our value.

-Consider a young woman I once counseled, whom I’ll call Sarah.
-Growing up, she received heaps of attention whenever she dressed a certain way or adopted a pleasing demeanor.
-Praise for her looks or ability to make others comfortable was abundant, whereas her accomplishments and opinions drew little acknowledgment.
+Consider a common scenario: a young woman grows up receiving heaps of attention whenever she dresses a certain way or adopts a pleasing demeanor.
+Praise for her looks or ability to make others comfortable is abundant, whereas her accomplishments and opinions draw little acknowledgment.

-By the time Sarah was in her twenties, her identity felt anchored in whether others deemed her “pleasant,” “likable,” or “pretty.”
-Inevitably, this made her vulnerable to mistreatment.
+By the time she’s in her twenties, her identity feels anchored in whether others deem her “pleasant,” “likable,” or “pretty.”
+Inevitably, this makes her vulnerable to mistreatment.

-In romantic relationships, a slight hint of disapproval triggered her fear of abandonment, so she’d tolerate disrespectful remarks or broken promises just to remain “good enough” in a partner’s eyes.
+In romantic relationships, a slight hint of disapproval triggers a fear of abandonment, so she tolerates disrespectful remarks or broken promises just to remain “good enough” in a partner’s eyes.
 Over months and years, such patterns erode a person’s self-respect at the core.

 Have you ever felt your self-esteem waver in response to someone else’s opinion?